brevzin/brevzin.github.io/_posts/2019-04-28-concepts-heavy.md

 };

 // ... which is what all_view does:
-inline constepxr auto all = ViewableRange::view;
+inline constexpr auto all = ViewableRange::view;

 // lvalue ranges can be safely converted to a View template <Range R>